careweather/oneil/README.md

 Length of day: t_day = omega.c/2*pi :day
 ```

 To use a parameter, it's submodel has to be specified directly.
 For example, if cylinder uses submodel life_support, specifying cylinder does not give access to life_support.
 Life_support and any of it's submodels must also be specified if parameters from them are needed.
+Short import as symbols are ideal as they make complex equations more readable.

 ``` { .on }
 use cylinder as c